Wednesday, September 14, 2022

 18. Many accounts in the Bible show that God transmitted revelations to His prophets in a variety of ways.
 Elijah learned that God spoke not to him through the wind or fire or earthquake but through a “still small voice.”13 Paul and other early Apostles sometimes communicated with angels and, on occasion, with the Lord Jesus Christ.14 At other times, revelation came in the form of dreams or visions, such as the revelation to Peter to preach the gospel to the Gentiles, or through sacred objects like the Urim and Thummim.15

 This is fine as is, although it overlooks the obvious point that we have no original manuscripts of Biblical texts and that every English version is a translation.
-No one claims the English texts came by revelation.
+No one claims the English texts of the Bible came by revelation.

 19. Joseph Smith stands out among God’s prophets, because he was called to render into his own language an entire volume of scripture amounting to more than 500 printed pages, containing doctrine that would deepen and expand the theological understanding of millions of people.
 For this monumental task, God prepared additional, practical help in the form of physical instruments.